 After obtaining an undergraduate degree in psychology, people who are interested in pursuing clinical psychology will need to put five to seven more years into one of two graduate programs.
 One of these is the Ph.D., which tends to be more research oriented.
 The other is the Psy.D.
 (Doctor of Psychology), which is used in practical applications.
 Both of these degrees will enable students to work as a psychologist.
 Once this education is finished, an additional one to two years of supervised training is required to become licensed.

 The total amount of time that the supervised training period lasts depends on the state the student wishes to practice in, but it is typically 3,000 hours.
 After this, students are eligible for licensure.
 To finish Ph.D. coursework, students must prepare and present a dissertation.
 Completing a Psy.D. requires practical assignments like clinical work or examinations.

 Earning a bachelor’s degree in psychology can increase a student’s chances of being accepted to a graduate program.
-However, it has been estimated that only one-fourth of the students who earn a bachelors degree in psychology will find a job that directly relates to their area of specialization.
-Most students find work in less-related areas such as human resources or doing research work, these fields still make use of their training.
+However, it has been estimated that only one-fourth of the students who earn a bachelor’s degree in psychology will find a job that directly relates to their area of specialization.
+Most students find work in less-related areas such as human resources or doing research work, and other fields that still make use of the knowledge and interest in psychology.